 Being so beloved, it’s always been one of our go-to Christmas songs on guitar.
-But, it wasn’t until recently that we found out the strange story behind its creation.
+But, it wasn’t until recently that we found out the strange story behind the creation of Jingle Bells.

 It’s a tale of drunk driving, drag racing, and deadbeat dads… and it’s nothing you expected from this Christmas classic!
 So, without further ado, let’s dive in by debunking a commonly held assumption…

 It’s Not Actually a Christmas Song:

 Jingle Bells is a quintessential Christmas classic.
 But it might surprise you to know that it’s not actually a Christmas song at all.

 Originally, author James Pierpont – who was a church music director – wrote it for the congregation to perform at a Thanksgiving service in 1850.
 But, it was so popular with the parishioners that they performed it again at Christmas, forever cementing the associations with the song and the holiday season.